Florian-Wilhelm/Raspberry-Pi/Project-1/README.md

 ## Description

-I am able to take care of my plants via Smartphone with this irrigation system.
+I am able to take care of my plants via Smartphone with this simple irrigation system.

 Access to the GPIO ports is easy thru an implemented VPN-Server on the Raspberry Pi.
 By means of the SSH-Shell I'll run Python scripts (to be found in this repo) and activate a 12V water pump.
 Full automation (no manual intervention) would be possible as well.